akka/akka/akka-docs/src/main/paradox/typed/actor-lifecycle.md

 Note how the `replyToWhenDone` is included in the `watchWith` message and then used later when receiving the `JobTerminated` message.

-The watched actor can be any `ActorRef`, it doesn't have to be a child actor as in the above example.
+The watched actor can be any @apidoc[ActorRef](typed.ActorRef), it doesn't have to be a child actor as in the above example.

 It should be noted that the terminated message is generated independent of the order in which registration and termination occur.
 In particular, the watching actor will receive a terminated message even if the